 – Ability to execute runbooks on-premise and keep data within your data center.

-– It requires an outbound internet access from your datacenter to automate on-premise resources.
+– It requires Azure access from your datacenter to automate on-premise resources.

 – Data at rest in the cloud may need encryption